blorente/blorente.github.io/_posts/2017-04-01-Antlr-,-C++-and-CMake-:-Wait-what.md

 |-- CMakeLists.txt
 ```

 - Create `main.cpp`.
-The aim is just to compile agains the runtime and to be able to include the generated Parser and Lexer, so it should be pretty simple:
+The aim is just to compile against the runtime and to be able to include the generated Parser and Lexer, so it should be pretty simple:

   ```c++
   #include <iostream>